-An initiative that focuses on the challenges of tourism development in two of the country’s top destinations, with a view to increasing positive impacts on the tourism sector and local communities.
+An initiative that focused on the challenges of tourism development in two of the country’s top destinations, with a view to increasing positive impacts on the tourism sector and local communities.

-The European Bank for Reconstruction and Development (EBRD) will implement the pilot programme from May to October 2019 in cooperation with the Hellenic Ministry of Tourism and the Chambers of Commerce of the Cyclades and Dodecanese, with funding from the European Union.
+The European Bank for Reconstruction and Development (EBRD) implemented the pilot programme from May to October 2019 in cooperation with the Hellenic Ministry of Tourism and the Chambers of Commerce of the Cyclades and Dodecanese, with funding from the European Union.

 TRAVEL TRENDS AND TOURISM RESEARCH DATA

 Improving the qualitative characteristics of Greek tourism is a consistent goal inherent to the principles of sustainable development and efforts to constantly enrich the tourism product.

 The matter of continuing tourism development on sustainable terms requires the creation and implementation of integrated long-term strategies that offer scope for application in both popular and less developed destinations and are focused on the needs of those involved in shaping the tourism product (visitors, businesses, local communities, etc.).

 For the European Bank for Reconstruction and Development (EBRD), the pilot project and its milestones constitute an important opportunity for all domestic destinations, provided that stakeholders seek to reinforce their adaptability and responsiveness to existing and future challenges of tourism development.

 The pilot project comprised five distinct yet interlinked phases, the implementation of which was being undertaken by a consortium of consultants from the United Kingdom and Greece.

 In May 2019, the tourism research phase began with the first round of exploratory contacts with local bodies in Rhodes and Santorini.
 The Situation Analysis, finalised in June, summarised the main findings of these activities based on the following indicative modules: